 “Sonando en las peñas y los Hamptons / Sangría y Valentino / En el Palace y en el chino" from “Aute Cuture"

 [“Playing in the rocks and the Hamptons / Sangría and Valentino / In the Palace and in Chino”]

-Rosalía 's genre-spanning sound and rising international fame is reflected in this verse.
-Despite her speedy trajectory, she has already worked with heavily respected flamenco legends such as Los Mellis, and performed at festivals such as Coachella and Glastonbury.
-The above comparison between sangria and the Italian designer is a wink to her favourite colour, red, which appears constantly across both her styling and music videos.
+Her cross-sectional sound and rising international fame is reflected in this verse, where Rosalía assures us that she is speaking the truth.
+Despite her quick trajectory, she has worked with heavily respected flamenco legends such as Los Mellis, and performed at festivals such as Coachella and Glastonbury.
+The comparison between sangria and the Italian designer is a wink to her favorite color, red, which appears constantly in her imagery through the styling and videoclips.